Muslim’s Alliance with Christians and Jews

 30. Whoever goes out to fight or stays at home is safe in the city, unless he has committed an injustice or a crime.
 God is the protector of whoever honors his commitment to this document, and is God-fearing and so is Muhammad, the Messenger of God.

-Tolerance of other faiths and the spirit of cooperation with all members of the human family are engrained in the fabric of Islam.
+Tolerance of other faiths and the spirit of cooperation with all members of the human family ingrained in the fabric of Islam.
 Muslims and Jews and Muslims and Christians lived for thousands of years in peace and harmony.
-When there was conflict and clash between Muslims and Jews, it was not because of the faith, but because of the breaching of certain agreements or for aggression and injustice.
-As an example, check out our article, The Prophet of Islam and the Jews: Basis of Conduct, Acceptance, Respect and Cooperation and then click on “Other Historical Accounts.”
+When there were conflict and clash between Muslims and Jews, it was not because of the faith, but because of the breaching of certain agreements or for aggression and injustice.
+As an example, check out our article, The Prophet of Islam and the Jews: Basis of Conduct, Acceptance, Respect, and Cooperation and then click on “Other Historical Accounts.”

 August 28, 2017